Eczema and the Contraceptive Pill: What's Actually Happening

 Should I stop taking the pill if my eczema worsens?

+The contraceptive pill can influence eczema—but it’s rarely the only cause.
 If you’re dealing with ongoing flare-ups, it may be more effective to take a broader, more consistent approach to skin health.
+Supporting your skin from within can help create more stable, long-term results.